Exploring the impact of the Internet on Accelerated Learning methods and techniques.

-The class room where Suggestopedia is thought, there is a central table surrounded by ordinary chairs and hence never ever had advocated the use of reclining chairs or sofas in which the students are made to lay down for listening the voice of the teacher.
+The classroom where Suggestopedia is thought, there is a central table surrounded by ordinary chairs and hence never ever had advocated the use of reclining chairs or sofas in which the students are made to lay down for listening to the voice of the teacher.
 This in effect would mean invoking hypnosis on the learners.

 (vii) Teachable without a teacher and not just a group of teaching techniques:

-Suggestopedia invokes emotion as an essential ingredient to stimulate the whole personality for which a harmonious coordination of conscious and Para conscious state of mind is needed. self study can not facilitate this.
+Suggestopedia invokes emotion as an essential ingredient to stimulate the whole personality for which harmonious coordination of conscious and Para conscious state of mind is needed. self-study can not facilitate this.
 Similarly, there needs to be a strong theoretical basis for the teaching of Suggestopediavisualisation.
-Techniques not supported by such a theory, say for instance, rendering a set of concert reading sessions in the traditional setting language classroom, do not work.
+Techniques not supported by such a theory, say, for instance, rendering a set of concert reading sessions in the traditional setting language classroom, do not work.

-To conclude, It is neither the objective of this Paper to verify these claims nor does it mean that it accepts such generalised views that would undermine a major volume of scientific work for the dissemination of which the Internet and Web have positively contributed.
-It has been presented to highlight some of the dissents that exists and leaves the judgement to the readers.
+It is neither the objective of this Paper to verify these claims nor does it mean that it accepts such generalised views that would undermine a major volume of scientific work for the dissemination of which the Internet and Web have positively contributed.
+It has been presented to highlight some of the dissents that exist and leaves the judgement to the readers.